Wheels of Soul Motorcycle Club: Crimes and legal issues

 On August 30, 2014, Wheels of Soul member Steven Hicks was fatally gunned down while attending a party in Birmingham, Alabama, along with Wilbert Hawkins, a member of the Showstopper Motorcycle Club.
 It is suspected that members of the rival Outcast Motorcycle Club had shown up to the event with firearms and opened fire.
 Police have linked incident this incident to the murder of rapper Bobby Ray Stewart (an alleged member of the Outcast Motorcycle Club) in a nightclub in Columbus, Georgia, as well as the beating of a Fort Benning soldier that same night in that same nightclub.

 Two women affiliated with the Wheels of Soul Motorcycle Club were charged with the illegal purchase and transfer of firearms during 2020 in Pennsylvania.

+A drug bust in Isle of Wight County Virginia in 2023 led to the arrest of a high-ranking member of the Wheels of Soul motorcycle gang.

+Three motorcyclists led North Carolina troopers on a high speed chase on February 22, 2025, after police identified what appeared to be a stolen motorcycle with fictitious tags.
+The chase ended when one of them crashed into a car in an intersection.
+That rider was reportedly wearing "Wheels of Soul" colors, and carrying two unlicensed handguns.

 In popular culture

 The Wheels of Soul Motorcycle Club are the subject of a 2005 hour-long documentary by Randall Wilson, entitled Wheels of Soul.